uncms-dev/uncms/docs/development.md

 If you add new template tags, it is a very good idea to make sure there is a Jinja2 global function which does the same thing (except where this does not make sense, such as for enhancements to `/admin/`).
-If you have added templates, it is also a good idea to ensure there are Jinja2 To keep it maintainable,
+If you have added templates, it is also a good idea to ensure there are Jinja2 equivalents.
+To keep it maintainable,
 Jinja2 global functions should take the same arguments, and templates should be byte-for-byte identical with their Django equivalents.